-PERS is an electronic device which enables the recipient to secure help in an emergency.
+PERS is an electronic device that enables the beneficiary to secure help in an emergency.

 The unit is connected to the telephone line or a wireless communication device and is programmed to send an electronic message to a community-based 24-hour emergency response center when a "help" button is activated.
-This unit may either be worn by the recipient or installed in his/her home.
-It must meet Federal Communications Commission standards or Underwriter's Laboratory (UL) standards or equivalent standards.
+This unit may either be worn by the beneficiary or installed in their home.
+It must meet Federal Communications Commission (FCC) standards or Underwriter's Laboratory (UL) standards or equivalent standards.

-PERS services are appropriate for recipients who are cognitively and/or physically able to operate the system.
-PERS is a measure to promote the health and welfare of the recipient.
+PERS services are appropriate for beneficiaries who are cognitively and/or physically able to operate the system.
+PERS is a measure to promote the health and welfare of the beneficiary.

-The PERS unit shall be rented from the PERS provider. .
+The PERS unit shall be rented from the PERS provider.

 The PERS must be checked monthly by the provider to ensure it is functioning properly.
-The PERS battery/unit must be checked once every quarter by the support coordinator during the home visit.
+The PERS battery/unit must be checked once every quarter by the support coordinator during the home visit/quarterly virtual contact.